grafana/k6-docs/src/data/markdown/translated-guides/en/02 Using k6/06 Test life cycle.md

 ![Diagram showing data getting returned by setup, then used (separately) by default and teardown functions](./images/Lifecycle/lifecycle.png)

 It would be extremely complicated and computationally intensive to pass mutable data between all VUs and then to teardown, especially in distributed setups.
-This would go against a core k6 goal: the same script should be execuatable in multple modes.
+This would go against a core k6 goal: the same script should be executable in multiple modes.

 ## Benefits of separating init and VU code